microsoft/AzureTRE/docs/auth.md

 1. Have an identity in Azure AD
 1. Be linked with an app registration and assigned a role

-When these requirements are met, the user can sign-in using their credentials and use their privileges to use Management API, login to workspace environment etc. based on their specific roles.
+When these requirements are met, the user can sign-in using their credentials and use their privileges to use the API, login to workspace environment etc. based on their specific roles.

 ![User linked with app registrations](./assets/aad-user-linked-with-app-regs.png)